UK not thinking of easing virus lockdown - Shepparton News

 "The evidence suggests that the rate of infection and the death rate is flattening, but we're not absolutely certain that we are yet on a downward trajectory."

-Gove described as "grotesque" a Sunday Times story that said Prime Minister Boris Johnson had skipped five crisis meetings to address the coronavirus pandemic early in the outbreak.
+Gove described as "grotesque" a Sunday Times story that said Prime Minister Boris Johnson skipped five crisis meetings held to address the coronavirus pandemic early in the outbreak.

 "The prime minister took all the major decisions.
-Nobody can say that the prime minister wasn't throwing heart and soul into fighting this virus," he added.
+Nobody can say that the prime minister wasn't throwing heart and soul into fighting this virus," he said, adding that the story overall was "slightly off-beam".

+Labour health spokesman and MP Jonathan Ashworth said this comment was "possibly the weakest rebuttal of a detailed expose in British political history".

+The health ministry said 21,626 tests for the novel coronavirus were conducted on Saturday - still far short of the government's target of 100,000 per day by the end of the month.